 HOME Artist Film is a unique project for the production, distribution, exhibition, training and development of artist film.

-- Andrew Kötting’s new film Edith Walks will be released on Fri 23 June nationwide with a special event at ICA, London, and a regional premiere on Wed 21 June at HOME, Manchester.
+- Andrew Kötting’s new film Edith Walks is still on UK nationwide release following a special event at ICA, London, and regional premiere at HOME, Manchester.
 For bookings and enquiries, please contact the HOME Artist Film team at email@example.com

 - Self Made (Gillian Wearing, 2010) Theatrical / DVD

 - Swandown (Andrew Kötting, 2012) Theatrical / DVD & Blu-ray

 - Rough Cut (Jamie Shovlin, 2013) Theatrical / DVD

 - Art Party (Tim Newton & Bob and Roberta Smith, 2014) Theatrical

 - Subconscious Society (Rosa Barba, 2014) Theatrical